morepath/more.jwtauth/README.rst

 For more information about JWT, see:

 -  `JSON Web Token draft`_ - the official JWT draft
--  `Auth with JSON Web Tokens`_ - an interesting blog by José Padilla
+-  `Auth with JSON Web Tokens`_ - an interesting blog post by José Padilla

 To access resources using JWT Access Authentication, the client must have obtained a JWT to make signed requests to the server.
 The Token can be opaque to client, although, unless it is encrypted, the client can read the claims made in the token.